nominetresearch/microbit-networking-book-python/wiredcommunication/wiredcommunication.md

 Now that you have sender and receiver programmed test your code with different icons.

 **Note:** If for some reason, there is a wire misconnection, the receiver may get out of sync.
 In this case, the sender will be sending a bit, and the receiver will be turning on or keeping off the wrong LED.
-If this happens, just restart your receiver to reset everything.
+If this happens, restart your receiver to reset everything.

 Extended Activity
 -----------------